paulfchristiano/alba/README.md

 pip install six
 ```

-If you want to use memoizer_ALBA (which is basically the only thing that you can actually run),
+If you want to use memoizer_ALBA
 then you need to have a mongo server running locally.
 This is pretty easy to set up,
-but also there really isn't that much to see.
+but there isn't that much to see.

 ## usage